Royal School History

-The school owes its existence to a 1608 decree of King James I’s Privy Council “that there should be one free school, at least, appointed in every county, for the education of youths in learning and religion”.
-Effectively, this meant that at least six schools would be created, one in each ‘plantation county’ to educate the children of the English and Scots planters who were brave enough to settle on the Ulster land forfeited by the Earls who fled in 1607.
+The school owes its existence to a 1608 decree of King James I, “that there should be one free school, at least, appointed in every county, for the education of youths in learning and religion”.
+Effectively, this meant that at least six schools would be created, one in each ‘plantation county’ to educate the children of the English and Scots planters who were brave enough to settle on the Ulster land forfeited by the earls who fled in 1607.

-Such an early attempt at social engineering would not have succeeded without the promise of not only cheap land and personal security but also education for the sons of the planters who would safeguard the religion of the new population.
-Not for the first or last time, the plan took time to come to fruition.
-Although 700 acres of land at Mountnorris was granted to Archbishop Usher to finance the County Armagh School, the Royal Charter was not forthcoming until 1627 when it was issued by James’s son, Charles I. Despite this, it is recorded that an Oxford graduate, John Lydiat, was teaching there in 1608.
-The school was probably at Mountnorris, a strategic point established during the Elizabethan wars, but the experience of the 1640’s and 1650’s when there was turmoil throughout the British Isles forced its move by Charles II to the relative security of Armagh City and the redundant abbey of St. Columba in Abbey Street.
+This ambitious project would have been unlikely to succeed without the promise of not only cheap land and personal security but also education for the sons of the planters who would safeguard the religion and the future of the new population.
+Seven hundred acres of land at Mountnorris was granted to Archbishop Henry Ussher to finance the County Armagh school and each Archbishop since then has played a key role in the life of the Royal School.
+Ussher appointed an Oxford graduate, John Lydiat, as Headmaster.
+Mountnorris was a strategic point established during the Elizabethan wars, but the experience of the 1640’s and 1650’s when there was turmoil throughout the British Isles forced the school’s move by Charles II to the relative security of Armagh City and the redundant abbey of St. Columba in Abbey Street.
 Here the school remained, being rebuilt for its centenary on the same site, until the arrival of Archbishop Richard Robinson as primate in 1765.

-However, the land allowed extra building and the development of the curriculum and extra-curricular provision.
-That these were required was clear.
-In 1833, there were only 19 pupils but by 1849 this had risen to 63 making the school the largest of the Royal schools in Ulster.
-The decline was partly a result of the Act of Union, which made Ireland less of a focus for the establishment and perhaps partly due to the experience of the historically famous ‘barring-out’ incidents of 1788/89 and 1823.
-These events were not unique in British schools but it must have had some effect on their popularity at the time.
+The land also allowed for extra building and the development of the curriculum and extra-curricular provision.
+Additional provision was clearly needed.
+While in 1833 there were only 19 pupils, this had risen by 1849 to 63 making the school the largest of the Royal schools in Ulster.
+Decline followed however, partly a result of the Act of Union, which made Ireland less of a focus for the Anglo Irish aristocracy and perhaps partly due to the experience of the historically infamous ‘barring-out’ incidents of 1788/89 and 1823.
+These events were not unique in British schools but must have had some effect on the school’s reputation.

-Further new buildings were added including the present Reid Hall as a gymnasium and more dormitories and classrooms which by 1872 made the exterior of the old building substantially what we know today.
+Further new buildings were added including the present Reid Hall as a gymnasium and more dormitories and classrooms which, by 1872, made the exterior of the old building substantially what we see today.
 A sanatorium was added to isolate sick children.
-These changes are reflected in the expansion of pupil members and members of staff.
-In 1836 there were four teachers including the Headmaster for 36 pupils.
-By 1879, there were 13 teachers for 111 pupils.
-This allowed the Inspector of Grammar Schools to write in 1881 that he considered Armagh Royal “the most successful boarding school in the north of Ireland and believed Armagh was probably the most suitable place for a Royal School in Ireland.”
+These changes are reflected in the expansion in the numbers of pupils and staff; in 1836 there were four teachers for 36 pupils and by 1879 there were 13 teachers for 111 pupils.
+This allowed the Inspector of Grammar Schools to write in 1881 that he considered Armagh Royal “the most successful boarding school in the north of Ireland and [he believed] Armagh was probably the most suitable place for a Royal School in Ireland.”
 It is interesting to look at the subjects studied by the boys.
 The diet was unremitting: Mathematics, English, French, Latin and Greek for all from Forms I to VI.
-There must have been some relief because the school rugby team won the inaugural Ulster Schools’ Cup in 1877.
+There must have been some relief, however, because the school rugby team won the inaugural Ulster Schools’ Cup in 1877.

-As part of the school’s 400th anniversary celebrations in 2008, the Queen, accompanied by the Duke of Edinburgh, were guests of honour at a reception that was held in the school.
+As part of the school’s 400th anniversary celebrations in 2008, Her Majesty the Queen, accompanied by His Royal Highness the Duke of Edinburgh, were guests of honour at a reception held in the school.
 Her Majesty and Prince Philip met with the Headmasters and Chairmen of the five Royal Schools in Ulster.
 Afterwards, the Queen broke with centuries of tradition by attending the first Maundy Thursday service to be held outside England and Wales.
 It was held in St Patrick’s Cathedral in Armagh, where the Queen presented Maundy Thursday alms purses to 164 people – 82 men and 82 women.
-These people came form all over Northern Ireland and were deemed to have made a significant contribution to church or community life.
+These people came from all over Northern Ireland and were deemed to have made a significant contribution to church or community life.

-In the past twenty years, a new Combined Cadet Force building, Technology and Design Centre, Fitness and Conditioning Suite, Conference facility have been added.
-The purchase of four Georgian houses in the Historic and iconic centre of Armagh known as “The Mall” have been completed with these grand old building being refurbished to a bespoke standard for Sixth Form boarders who come from all parts of the globe.
-As part of this redevelopment a 19th century grade II listed coach house has been restored as boarding staff accommodation.
+Since then Furlong House, the Combined Cadet Force building, a Technology and Design Centre, a Fitness and Conditioning Suite and Conference Room have been added.
+The purchase of four Georgian houses in the historic and iconic centre of Armagh known as “The Mall” have been completed with these grand old building being refurbished to a bespoke standard for Sixth Form boarders who come from all parts of the globe.
+As part of this redevelopment a 19th century grade II listed coach house was restored as boarding staff accommodation.
 The school continues to be at the centre of civic and cultural life.
 The ‘Big School Room’ in the ‘Old Building’ was the venue in 1994 in which His Royal Highness Prince Charles announced that Her Majesty the Queen was conveying city status on Armagh while the Sports Hall became the White House information Centre during President Clinton’s visit to Armagh in 1998.
 In 2014 the school was the venue for the announcement of Ireland’s bid to host the 2023 Rugby World Cup.